TohruKobayashi/CalamityHunt/README.md

-# Hunt of the Old Gods: Director's Cut
+# Hunt of the Old God: Director's Cut

 The Goozma Mod + Big Toss Mode